Vinicius195/pizzaria1/README.md

 You can now log in to the application.
 All subsequent users can be approved from the "Configurações" page within the app itself.

-### 4. (Optional but Recommended) Disable Email Confirmation
+### 4. Important: Disable Email Confirmation

-For the registration flow to be as smooth as possible, it is recommended to disable the "Confirm email" feature in your Supabase project.
+For the intended registration flow to work (where an admin approves the account), you **must** disable the "Confirm email" feature in your Supabase project.
+If you leave it enabled, a new user will be created but will not appear in the "Configurações" page for approval until they confirm their email.

 1. Go to **Authentication** -> **Providers**.
 2. Find the **Email** provider and click the three dots to select **Edit**.